 edit Medical Education & Training

 The LCME or Liaison Committee on Medical Education is the accrediting body for United States allopathic medical education.
 The LCME is sponsored by the American Medical Association (AMA) and the Association of American Medical Colleges (AAMC).
-An independent board of the American Osteopathic Association (AOA), the Commission on Osteopathic College Accreditation (COCA) accredits the U.S. medical schools that award the DO.
-There are only two U.S. universities that have accredited allopathic and osteopathic medical schools - Michigan State University and the University of Medicine and Dentistry of New Jersey.
+For years an independent board of the American Osteopathic Association (AOA), the Commission on Osteopathic College Accreditation (COCA), has accredited the U.S. medical schools that award the DO.
+(There are only two U.S. universities that have accredited allopathic and osteopathic medical schools - Michigan State University and the University of Medicine and Dentistry of New Jersey.)

 Allopathic training is by far the most widely available and recognized type of medical training.
 The M.D. is universally recognized as a medical degree.
 In other nations osteopathy does not have the same relative equivalence in training as found in the United States.
 Only a few percentage points of United States trained physicians practice overseas and the M.D. degree may offer an easier route for approval to practice in some nations.

 MD residency training programs are often considered more prestigious and competitive.
 The majority of U.S. osteopathic medical students are trained in allopathic residency programs.
 The most common reason given for choosing an allopathic residency is that allopathic programs offer superior training although fewer federal dollars support osteopathic training programs.

 Many authors note the most obvious difference between the curricula of DO and MD schools, Osteopathic Manipulative Medicine (OMM), a type of manual therapy taught at only osteopathic schools.
 Osteopathic hands on training begins in the first days or weeks of training and continues throughout clinical training.
 Many graduates pursue osteopathic residency training to preserve their osteopathic difference.